FamilySearch/familysearch-javascript-sdk/README.md

 * Retry in the case of throttled responses is handled for you.

-* Cross-platform: the SDK works with jQuery, AngularJS, or Node.js.
+* Cross-platform: Works both in the browser and in node.
 See the [examples](https://github.com/FamilySearch/familysearch-javascript-sdk/tree/master/examples).

 * Object-oriented: SDK functions return objects, which have convenience functions to make getting or setting data easy.

-* Consistent update API: each object has $save and $delete functions to persist changes or delete the object respectively.
+* Consistent update API: each object has save and delete functions to persist changes or delete the object respectively.

 Installation
 ============